 As set forth in Claim III, supra, significant evidence pointed to Ed Politte as a viable suspect for his ex-wife's murder.
 From the beginning, even after honing in on Michael, police and prosecutors believed Ed Politte may have been involved.
-Ed had a clear motive, as set forth above, and a demonstrated propensity for violence, particularly with Rita.
 On the same day that he interrogated Michael, Detective Curt Davis spoke with Ed Politte and inquired into Ed's alibi.
 (Ex.
 28 at 7).
 E-mails between members of the Attorney General's Office reveal that they also believed that Ed had something to do with the murder.
 When the Missouri Attorney General's Office joined the Rita Politte investigation in the summer of 1999, Ed Politte was on their radar as an alternative suspect.
 In a June 1999 e-mail from an Assistant Attorney General to Investigator Jim Weber, the Assistant Attorney General explained, "We have [Michael] and two suspects we must investigate further.
 The suspects are [Josh] Sansoucie and the Defendant's father, Charles Edward Politte 'Ed.'"
 (Ex.
 41 at 1).
 He continued:

 Ed is a suspect because he had gone through a nasty divorce from Rita.
 [Michael] was wanting to live with his father but Rita got custody.
 Ed appealed and lost an [sic] regarding money he was to pay for child support or attorney fees of Rita.
 The Tuesday before the murder he had been in court regarding his appeal and the judge ordered him to pay Rita \$1000.
 He made a remark something like, 'You will never see the day when you'll get the money' or something kinda threatening like that.
 Also interesting was a visit Ed had with his son in jail and Bernie was obviously pissed and yelled out, "You MF'er, you framed me."
 The relationships were not good among the members of this family.
 Apparently, Ed had abuse [sic] Rita reportedly physically and sexually.

 (Id.).
 The Assistant Attorney General and Weber continued to suspect Ed's involvement throughout their investigation.
 And, in 2016, Sherriff Skiles still believed Ed may have done it.
 (Ex.
 64 at 5-6).
 Even so, despite the strong motive and Ed's history of violence and threats toward Rita, the State only pursued charges against Michael and defense counsel never pursued these investigative leads as a defense either.
+As a result, the jury never heard the significant motive evidence that existed for Ed to kill Rita nor did it hear any evidence suggesting that Ed had committed the crime with someone else.
+This was deficient performance.

-Counsel did nothing to investigate Ed Politte's motive, whether his alibi was in fact solid, and critically, the possibility that Ed worked with someone else to have Rita killed.
+Despite this readily apparent belief and motive evidence, counsel did nothing to investigate Ed Politte's motive and critically, the possibility that Ed worked with someone else to have Rita killed.
 Had he done so, he would have uncovered significant evidence that suggests that Ed may have elicited the help of his cousin of close friend, Johnnie Politte, in order to pull off the murder.
-Witnesses connect Johnnie to the area of the crime at the time of Rita's murder, which trial counsel could have uncovered with investigation.
+After Rita Politte was murdered, Ed and Johnnie Politte quickly formed an even closer friendship.
+Additional evidence also connects Johnnie to the area of the crime at the time of Rita's murder, which trial counsel could have uncovered with investigation.
 See Claim III.E., supra.
-After Rita was murdered, Johnnie was able to buy a new truck despite previous financial troubles.
-Id.